Sales & Product training in 2021: Growth will be fueled by new sales, so nourish your sales teams

 - Sustain: Learning content that will be revisited because it’s useful at the point of need.
 Short form micro-content that can easily be accessed on the move just before a meeting.
 Make the content a utility that is habitually referenced, embedding it into the rhythm of the working day.

-If this has proven useful and raised questions around sales and product training that you would like to explore further, then you are welcome to join Fenturi’s webinar on this topic.
+If this has proven useful and raised questions around sales and product training that you would like to explore further, then you are welcome the recording of Fenturi’s webinar on this topic.
 On the session our consultants will be using the EATS framework to outline our best practise and share examples of our digital learning content at each stage.

 Fenturi believes that this combination of great product knowledge with softer sales skills training is essential in supporting busy sales people through periods of huge disruption.
 This approach can also be used to support employee engagement for those returning from furlough, who will have had little interaction preparing them for the return to work.
-Find out more information about registering and our webinar series here.
+If you would like to receive the recording of the sales and product session please get in touch.